verbal-autopsy-software/website/content/authors/_5bloom/_index.md

 ---
 # Display name
-name: The Ohio State University
+name: Bloomberg Philanthropies

 # Username (this should match the folder name)
 authors:
-- _4osu
+- _5bloom

 # Is this the primary user of the site?
 superuser: false